Anne-SofieAhm/Anne-SofieAhm.github.io/index.md

 For geochemists and Earth historians alike diagenesis is often regarded as a problem to be avoided.
 Diagenetic process adds complexity to the geochemical signals and in the worst case can obliterate the primary environmental information.
 Unfortunately, avoiding diagenesis is a difficult if not impossible task as diagenetic alteration of carbonates sediments has been shown to occur on all timescales (syn-depositional to late burial) and all length-scales (micrometers to kilometers).
 In contrast to previous attempts of avoiding diagenesis, my research seeks to extract the primary chemical information from ancient carbonate sediments by quantifying the diagenetic processes.

+## Research Projects

+### Quantifying carbonate diagenesis using Ca and Mg isotopes

+### An early diagenetic origin for the basal Ediacaran cap carbonates
+For more details check out [our rescent paper](https://www.sciencedirect.com/science/article/pii/S0012821X18306484).

+### The Trezona carbon isotope anomaly

+### End-Ordovician glaciation

+### The chemistry of shallow water environments